BY CHRISTOPHER HASKELL

-Unlike Adam Sandler, who, as he has gotten older, has gone from raunchy comedies to watered down family comedies, Seth Rogen continues to take steps deeper and deeper into the world of dirty comedies.
-As Mac, who is a loving husband to Kelly (Rose Byrne) and caring father to their little baby, Rogen pulls off this nice balance between competent adult and immature man-child thrown into an adult role.
+Unlike Adam Sandler, who, as he has gotten older, has gone from raunchy comedies to watered-down family comedies, Seth Rogen continues to take steps deeper and deeper into the world of dirty comedies.
+As Mac, who is a loving husband to Kelly (Rose Byrne) and caring father to their baby, Rogen pulls off this nice balance between a competent adult and an immature man-child.
 He smokes weed with his best friend during breaks at work and bargains with his wife on whether to take their baby to a rave, but when a fraternity lead by Teddy (Zac Efron) moves in next door and starts keeping little Stella (Elise and Zoey Vargas) awake at night, the papa bear comes out.
-What follows is a battle between different generations complete with broken water mains, huge hot boxing parties, and one of the most hilarious running gags in recent memory involving stolen automobile airbags.
+What follows is a battle between different generations complete with broken water mains, huge hotboxing parties, and one of the most hilarious running gags in recent memory involving stolen automobile airbags.
 Bringing the likes of “Animal House” and “Old School” to the current generations, “Neighbors” is a perfect blend of physical and raunchy comedy.